 “it would appear that the public policy of this state, as enunciated by its Constitution, is to put justice ‘by due course of law’ above or before charity … that to exempt charitable institutions from liability for the torts of their servants is to create an exception to the well founded and salutary doctrine of respondeat superior, which doctrine is in this State so much a part of ‘due course of law,’ referred to in … our Constitution….
 There is no legal principle which would justify this Court in making such an exception, in view of the above quoted constitutional provision.”

 In some instances, the volunteer may be receiving compensation from another source for performing volunteer work for a nonprofit.
 A good example might be the Salvation Army paying one of its workers to perform volunteer work for a church.
-768.1355(1) grants the source (e.g., Salvation Army) has the same immunity from liability as the volunteer:
+768.1355(1) grants the source (e.g., Salvation Army) the same immunity from liability as it does the volunteer:

 Such person, and the source of any such compensation [bold added], if the volunteer is not acting as an agent of the source, shall incur no civil liability for any act or omission by such person which results in personal injury or property damage….